ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Barbarian/path-of-wild-heart.md

 ---
-title: Path of the Wild Heart
+title: Path of the Wild Heart (Totem Warrior 2014)
 created: 2025/06/15 at 22:21
-updated: 2025/08/01 at 00:04
+updated: 2025/08/01 at 00:39
-permalink: barbarian-xphb-path-of-the
+permalink: path-of-wild-heart-barbarian
-source: Player's Handbook (2024)
+source: "Player's Handbook (2024)"
 aliases:
+  - barbarian-xphb-path-of-the
   - Path of the Wild Heart
+  - Path of the Wild Heart (Totem Warrior 2014)
 tags:
   - compendium/src/5e/xphb
   - subclass/barbarian/wild-heart